ljw1004/vbspec/expressions.md

 ### Is Expressions

 An `Is` or `IsNot` expression is used to do a reference equality comparison.
-Each expression must be classified as a value and the type of each expression must be a reference type, an unconstrained type parameter type, or a nullable value type.
-If the type of one expression is an unconstrained type parameter type or nullable value type, however, the other expression must be the literal `Nothing`.

-The result is classified as a value and is typed as `Boolean`.
-An `Is` operation evaluates to `True` if both values refer to the same instance or both values are `Nothing`, or `False` otherwise.
-An `IsNot` operation evaluates to `False` if both values refer to the same instance or both values are `Nothing`, or `True` otherwise.

 ```antlr
 IsExpression